MDeepika-98/geospatial-analysis/Crime Incidents in 2024/README.md

 * ANC: Advisory Neighborhood Commission area where the crime took place.

-* DISTRICT: Police district responsible for handling the crime.
+* DISTRICT: The police district responsible for handling the crime.

 * PSA: Police Service Area covering the incident location.